ihodes/reticulum.js/README.markdown

 #### Todo:
 ###### Higher Priorities
-1. Proper Users & Auth
-   (And therefore allowing proper Actions...
-    e.g. send and reify must use auth, and therefore must be executed in context of the user operating the FSM instance)
 1. Initializing FSMs with default locals
 1. Actions:
   1. send (to other FSM instaces in group),